COLLEGE POLICY – STUDENT CODE OF CONDUCT

 • The location of the emergency, including the campus address and the exact location of the incident on campus.

 • The nature of the emergency (fire, medical, hazardous material, etc.).

 • How many people are injured and the extent of their injuries?

 • When did it happen?

-For Residence Life Rules and Procedures, please visit our front desk to obtain your latest copy of our Compendium.
+For Residence Life Rules and Procedures, please visit click on this link to obtain your latest copy of our Compendium.

 Residence Life mission is to empower students to make their dreams come true, by providing clean and safe housing environment focused on learning; where individuality and diversity are welcomed and celebrated, and personal responsibility is taught.